Last Updated on July 27, 2026 by Daniel Globe

 What is a minor travel consent form?

-A minor travel consent form is a document that gives permission for a minor to travel without one or both parents or legal guardians.
-It is typically used when a minor is traveling with a non-parental adult, such as a family friend or relative.
+A minor travel consent form is a formal document that provides written legal authorization for a child to travel without one or both parents or legal guardians.
+It is commonly used when minors travel with relatives, friends, school groups, or only one parent.

 Does a minor travel consent form need to be notarized?